 - attach a copy of the Financial Ombudsman decision.

 - you need to be claiming a specific amount of money.
 If the FOS award is in more general terms (for example “refund the interest and fees for the four loans taken out between February and May 2012”) this needs to be converted into a financial amount.
 I suggest you ask the Ombudsman for help with this rather than just calculate it yourself.
+If your award is not for a financial amount, for example you want a CIFAS fraud marker removed, you cannot use this form.

 Other ways of trying to get paid